I saw an article this week about four different “feel good” neurochemicals that are released in our brains at different times.

 - John 16:33 These things I have spoken to you, that in Me you may have peace.
 In the world you will have tribulation; but be of good cheer, I have overcome the world.

 - Nehemiah 8:10 the Joy of the Lord is my strength

 - 1 Peter 5:7 cast your cares on the Lord, resist your enemy and stand firm

 - John 16:33 Be of good cheer I go to prepare a place for you Laughter

 Amazing, huh?
 I love it when science catches up with things God told us thousands of years ago.
 All of this highlights the truth that mental and physical health are optimum in connection and community.

 Isolation is dangerous to mental health.
 We were designed for connection and when we just simply do what God says to do we will be mentally and emotionally healthy.

 Sometimes if one’s experience has been that close relationships are painful, they might end up running from the very thing the Father has provided that produces healing and wholeness in our soul.
 The truth is we will all find comfort somewhere.
 The downside is that if we do not find comfort and joy in healthy relationships we will end up finding false ways to mimick those “good feelings” in the brain.
-I saw sime reseaech a year ago that said the cause of addictions and damaging behaviors was a lack of relational connection.
+I saw some research a year ago that said the cause of addictions and damaging behaviors was a lack of relational connection.
 Addictions are simply alternative ways to coax the brain to release “feel good” chemicals in the brain.
 The downside is we end up “bonding” to temporary, empty and unhealthy behaviors that cannot satisfy and often end up controlling us.
 We were designed to be “bonded” but not in “bondage”.